 - 11.1 The Council has determined that the Returning Officer is the Chief Executive, and the remuneration is separate from the Chief Executive's salary.
-Remuneration levels for employees who assist with election duties on a secondary employment basis are set by Colchester City Council for City Council elections, Essex County Council for County Council elections and by central government for national elections. - 11.2 The amount paid for election duties will vary depending on the number and type of elections which take place.
+Remuneration levels for employees who assist with election duties on a secondary employment basis are set by Essex County Council for local elections, and by central government for national and European elections. - 11.2 The amount paid for election duties will vary depending on the number and type of elections which take place.
 The amount paid to the Returning Officer in the previous year is shown in Appendix 1.